biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 The last two rows of the config file indicate which containers to use.
-In this example, -- and be default if the repository is not specified, -- a container is pulled from the DockerHub.
+In this example, -- and by default, if the repository is not specified, -- a container is pulled from the DockerHub.
-In case you want to use a singularity container, you can indicate where to store the local image by using the **singularity.cacheDir** option.
+In case of using a singularity container, you can indicate where to store the local image using the **singularity.cacheDir** option:

 .. code-block:: groovy